-Barco Simulation Engineered to Outperform Visit us at I/ITSEC, booth 1563
+Barco Simulation Engineered to Outperform

+Visit us at I/ITSEC, booth 1563

+Visibly yours

+BARCO

-TRU Simulation + Training Inc. Expands Brand Awareness "At I/ITSEC 2016 we are excited to show the progress we international footprint." have made across all of our programs, the new V-280, our development activities and our TRU Simulation + Training Inc. (Booth 1301) is using the I/ITSEC 2016 venue to highlight a growing product portfolio while continuing to expand awareness of its corporate brand.
-"The word is still spreading, but I think that our primary messages that started last year at I/ITSEC 2015 is 'Who is TRU?' and 'What is TRU all about?'" offered Ian Walsh, President and Chief Executive Officer of TRU Simulation + Training Inc. "That's because we are a newly formed organization as a function of several strong legacy businesses.
+TRU Simulation + Training Inc. Expands Brand Awareness "At I/ITSEC 2016 we are excited to show the progress we have made across all of our programs, the new V-280, our TRU Simulation + Training Inc. (Booth 1301) is using the I/ITSEC 2016 venue to highlight a growing product portfolio while continuing to expand awareness of its corporate brand.
+"The word is still spreading, but I think that our primary messages that started last year at I/ITSEC 2015 is 'Who is TRU?' and 'What is TRU all about?'" offered lan Walsh, President and Chief Executive Officer of TRU Simulation + Training Inc. "That's because we are a newly formed organization as a function of several strong legacy businesses.
 But we've effectively branded ourselves as TRU Simulation + Training."
 Walsh characterized the company as "a global provider of training solutions," pointing to expertise in both civilian and military markets for pilot training and maintenance training.
-"That's both commercial and military," he repeated.
-"And it's also on the fixed wing side and the rotary wing side, which I think is important, because we've had some very strong success stories and we've been making a fairly large investment in developing new platforms."
+"That's both commercial and military," he international footprint." repeated.
+"And it's also on the fixed wing side and the rotary wing side, which I think is important, because but also the r we've had some very strong success stories and we've been roadmap that making a fairly large investment in developing new platforms."
+"But he's of the results in the road our international footprint."
+"But he's of the road our international footprint."
 "For example, our Odyssey H is our new modular helicopter design, where we've landed a couple of contracts," he said.
 "And we know that it's a growing market."